Ease of Use

 |£10000||0.05% of Withdrawal|

-For example, it currently costs £15 to withdraw Bitcoin (BTC) from CoinBurp.
-However, you’ll pay the same withdrawal fees in lots of other places – as this is what it currently costs to send a (fast) transaction on the BTC network.
+Withdrawal fees for most cryptocurrencies currently look normal.
+But while it costs just £2-3 to withdraw Bitcoin (BTC), you’ll currently have to pay about £28 to withdraw Ethereum (ETH).
+However, you’ll pay the same withdrawal fees in lots of other places – as this is about what it currently costs to send a transaction on the ETH network.

 Your deposit limits will depend on your verification level.